Hormones

 Symptoms #1

-Mood swings, irritability, depression, irregular periods, hot flashes, vaginal dryness, water retention, weight gain in the hips thighs and tummy, poor sleep quality, decreased libido, headaches, fatigue, short-term memory loss, poor concentration, thinning of scalp hair, dry thin wrinkly skin, increased facial hair, bone & mineral loss, osteoporosis, aches and pains.
+Mood swings, irritability, depression, irregular periods, hot flashes, vaginal dryness, water retention, weight gain in the hips, thighs, and tummy, poor sleep quality, decreased libido, headaches, fatigue, short-term memory loss, poor concentration, thinning of scalp hair, dry, thin, wrinkly skin, increased facial hair, bone & mineral loss, osteoporosis, aches, and pains.

 Symptoms #2

-Mental fogginess or forgetfulness, depression, anxiety, moodiness, hot flashes, night sweats, fatigue, decreased libido, dry eyes skin and vagina, loss of skin radiance, sagging breasts, pain during intercourse, weight gain, increased back and joint pain, heart palpitations, headaches, gastrointestinal discomfort, poor sleep quality.
+Mental fogginess or forgetfulness, depression, anxiety, moodiness, hot flashes, night sweats, fatigue, decreased libido, dry eyes, skin and vagina, loss of skin radiance, sagging breasts, pain during intercourse, weight gain, increased back and joint pain, heart palpitations, headaches, gastrointestinal discomfort, poor sleep quality.

 Symptoms #3

-Increased insulin resistance, increase activity of lipoprotein lipase- an enzyme that increases fat storage, loss of muscle tissue and muscle strength, decreased production of growth hormone, high cortisol levels in the blood, sugar cravings, lower calorie expenditure, weight gain, 21-hydroxylase deficiency- a short supply of an enzyme needed to convert cholesterol into cortisol, estrogen deficiency symptoms (see above).
+Increased insulin resistance, increased activity of lipoprotein lipase- an enzyme that increases fat storage, loss of muscle tissue and muscle strength, decreased production of growth hormone, high cortisol levels in the blood, sugar cravings, lower calorie expenditure, weight gain, 21-hydroxylase deficiency- a short supply of an enzyme needed to convert cholesterol into cortisol, estrogen deficiency symptoms (see above).

 Symptoms #4

-Luteal phase defects - Abnormal endometrial development, infertility and ovulation problems, breast tenderness, depression, anxiety, fatigue, poor concentration, endometriosis, fibrocystic breasts, PMS and mood swings, PCOS, headaches, fibroids, water retention and bloating, weight gain, breast and uterine cancer, cold body temperature, menstrual flow changes.
+Luteal phase defects - Abnormal endometrial development, infertility, and ovulation problems, breast tenderness, depression, anxiety, fatigue, poor concentration, endometriosis, fibrocystic breasts, PMS and mood swings, PCOS, headaches, fibroids, water retention and bloating, weight gain, breast and uterine cancer, cold body temperature, menstrual flow changes.

 Symptoms #5